Demeke Mekonnen

-Demeke Mekonnen Hassen (ደመቀ መኮንን ሐሰን; born 27 September 1963) is an Ethiopian politician, serving as the deputy prime minister of Ethiopia, Minister of Foreign Affairs, and vice-president of the Prosperity Party.
+Demeke Mekonnen Hassen (ደመቀ መኮንን ሐሰን; born 27 September 1963) is an Ethiopian politician who was Deputy Prime Minister of Ethiopia from 2012 to 2024, Minister of Foreign Affairs from 2020 to 2024 and former vice-president of the Prosperity Party.
 He previously served as chairman of the Amhara Democratic Party (ADP) and deputy chair of the Ethiopian People's Revolutionary Democratic Front (EPRDF) until the dissolution of the two in December 2019.

 Life and education

-Demeke was born in the Gojjam Province of Ethiopia and later was resettled to the Chagni woreda during the Derg's resettlement program.
+Demeke was born in the Gojjam Province of Ethiopia and later was resettled to the Chagni district during the Derg's resettlement program.
 He is a Muslim Amhara.

 Demeke was sent to a high school in Feres Bet, a town located in the present day Dega Damot woreda in Mirab Gojjam Zone.
 Later he joined the Addis Ababa University and studied Biology in the Arat Kilo campus and received his BA in 1988.
 He also earned his MA in Political Science from Bradford University.

 After graduation, he returned to his native region to begin his career as a teacher.
 He taught biology in Feres Bet High School, for two years, before he was transferred to Bure in the same province.
 It was in Bure, which housed the lone high school in the area named after the former governor of the region, Ras Bitwoded Mengesha Atikim, that Demeke met Alemitu Kassaye, a student of the high school at that time, and his future wife and mother of his three children.

 Political career

 Demeke joined Amhara's ruling ADP in the early 1990s.
 Demeke first took part in the national election held in 1995, and won a seat in the Amhara Regional Council, where he was appointed general secretary.
 In the middle of his term, he went to England to do his post-graduate studies in conflict management.
 Upon his return in 2001, he was assigned to establish and lead the ethics and anti-corruption commission of the region.

 He was then moved to head the administrative and security affairs bureau of the region, where he had served up until 2005.
 He was then promoted to the vice presidency of the regional state following the highly contested election in 2005, under the presidency of Ayalew Gobeze.
 A year later, he was elected to the executive committee of ANDM, a member of the EPRDF coalition formed in 1983, in Jerba Yohannes of Wag Himra Zone.
 Finally, he was elevated to the position of deputy chair of the party replacing Tefera Walwa; and in 2010 became the first non-combatant chairman of the ANDM, replacing Addisu Legesse.

-Demekes first role on the national level within the ruling EPRDF coalition began in 2008, when he took over the post of Minister of Education under the then Prime Minister Meles Zenawi.
+Demeke's first role on the national level within the ruling EPRDF coalition began in 2008, when he took over the post of Minister of Education under the then Prime Minister Meles Zenawi.
 He continued to serve as minister until July 2013, when he resigned due to his heavy workload as deputy prime minister.
 Demeke had assumed the role in September 2012 under Prime Minister Hailemariam Desalegn.